openhublln/MUSE/Combination/readme.md

 # 3. Code Explanation: open3d_Visualize.py

 ## Overview
-This code visualizes the point cloud data.
+This code uses the result of `combination_to_CSV.py`.
+It inputs the CSV file to visualize the corresponding point cloud data in specific images.